Wasuta: 2022: "MiRival Dance", "Sora to Sakana", Wareware wa Neko de Aru.

 In March 2022, Wasuta released the single "MiRival Dance", the first single after Sakamoto's retirement.
 On May 30, they released the single "Sora to Sakana".

 On August 17, 2022, Wasuta released their fifth album, Wareware wa Neko de Aru.

 2023: "Suman, Inu.", "Miracle Magical Healthy Power", "Melo Melo!
 Love Rock"

 On February 22, 2023, Wasuta released the single "Suman, Inu."
 On June 3, the group had their live performance at TIF Asia Tour 2023 in Seoul.

 On July 19, they released the digital single “Miracle Magical Healthy Power”.

 On August 30, they released the single “Melo Melo!
 Love Rock”, the first rock number in the group's discography.

 2024: "Eikyuumuchuu de Koushinchu!♡", "Natsukoi Dilemma"

 On February 21, 2024, Wasuta released the single "Eikyuumuchuu de Koushinchu!♡".

 On August 21, Wasuta released the single "Natsukoi Dilemma".

-2025: "World Standard", "Sweet Fancy Chu-n", "Allegro Meiteru Run-Up"
+2025-2026: "World Standard", "Sweet Fancy Chu-n", "Allegro Meiteru Run-Up"

 On February 26, Wasuta released the single "World Standard".

 On September 24, Wasuta released the singles "Sweet Fancy Chu-n" and "Allegro Meiteru Run-Up".

+On March 27, 2026, the group announced they would give their final performance at the end of the year.